luanpotter/uno/basic-plus-rules.md

 ## UNO&reg;

-Why is the game called UNo&reg;, though?
+Why is the game called UNO&reg;, though?
 There is one additional and beloved rule: if a player has exactly one card in his hand, he should Uno, i.e., say "Uno!" out loud.

 If someone notices a player hasn't Uno'ed, and he still has one card (can't be done retroactively), they can call him out and he must draw **3** cards.